Island hopping with a bicycle

-Continue your journey northward with M/S Drott af Dyrön, arriving on Käringön at 12.30.
-Step off and enjoy the Bohuslän countryside, beautiful houses, peace and quiet.
+Cycle to Tuvesvik and from there, on one of Västtrafiks ferries, with several sailings a day, to Käringön.
+Step off and enjoy this peaceful Bohuslän gem, with beautiful scenery and houses.
 You can’t cycle here, though, and the island has no cars or mopeds.
 Discover the contrasts on the island; stroll around the dense buildings in the north and the sparsely populated southern part of the island.

 Book a room and stay for the night on the island and enjoy some great seafood.

-If you are travelling with your own bicycle, it’s easiest to leave on the same day with M/S Byfjorden from Käringön to Uddevalla.
-The crossing leaves every Thursday at 14.30 in June, July and August.
-From there you can take the train back to Gothenburg.
+If you are travelling with your own bicycle, it’s easiest to leave on the same day with M/S Byfjorden.
+The crossing leaves every Thursday at 14.30 from 1 July to 8 August from Käringön to Uddevalla.
+Remember that this route needs pre-booking!
+From Uddevalla you can take the train back to Gothenburg.